 Let’s be real for a moment – who thinks a lot about their pots and pans?
 If you’re like most home cooks, you may have a few favorites that you use all the time, and the rest stay inside the cupboard or hanging on the pot rack only to be used during special occasions when you’re doing lots of cooking.
 But whether you prefer your favorites because of their size, color, quality, or even sentimental value – they won’t last for as long as you wish if you don’t take care of them.
+So, it is important that you know how to clean all clad pans the right way to prolong their shelf life.

 Kitchen essentials, like most of the other stuff in the house, need some care and maintenance to keep them functioning at their best for years to come.
 Even the most high-quality, heavy-duty pots and pans still require some maintenance.

-Don’t treat them the same – consider the material when using and cleaning them.
+Don’t treat them the same – consider the material when using and cleaning them

 Every type of cookware is different, and each has its own pros and cons.
 To take care of each pot and pan properly, know what you are working with!
 To be sure, you must read the label or the box that your pots and pans came with and check the maintenance instructions.
 For instance, if the cookware isn’t designed to be dishwasher-friendly, using the dishwasher to clean it can damage the quality of the pot or pan.